Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_traceable.md

 There are two ways to authenticate with Axway CLI:

 * Default mode: with an administrator username (email address) / password via a browser
-* Headless mode: with a platform service account and a username /password via a prompt
+* Headless mode: with a platform service account and a username / password via a prompt

 #### Default mode with browser authentication

-Run the following command to use Central CLI to log in with your Amplify platform credentials:
+Run this command to use Central CLI to log in with your Amplify platform credentials:

 ```shell
 axway auth login